Greenwich: Victorian and Edwardian

 Queen Victoria rarely visited Greenwich, but in 1845 her husband Prince Albert personally bought Nelson's Trafalgar coat for the Naval Gallery.

-In 1838 the London and Greenwich Railway (L&GR) completed the very first steam railway in London.
+In 1838 the London and Greenwich Railway (L&GR) completed the first steam railway in London.
 It started at London Bridge and had its terminus at London Street (now Greenwich High Road).
-It was also the first to be built specifically for passengers, and the first ever elevated railway, having 878 arches over its almost four mile stretch.
-South of the railway's viaduct over Deptford Creek is a Victorian pumping station constructed in 1864 as part of Sir Joseph Bazalgette's London sewerage system (the Southern Outfall Sewer flows under Greenwich town centre).
+It was also the first to be built specifically for passengers, and the first elevated railway, having 878 arches over its almost four mile stretch.
+South of the railway's viaduct over Deptford Creek is a Victorian pumping station constructed in 1864 as part of Joseph Bazalgette's London sewerage system (the Southern Outfall Sewer flows under Greenwich town centre).

 In 1853 the local Scottish Presbyterian community built a church, St Mark's, nearby which was extended twice in the 1860s during the ministry of Adolph Saphir, eventually accommodating 1,000 worshippers.

-In 1864 opposite the railway terminus, theatrical entrepreneur Sefton Parry built the thousand seater New Greenwich Theatre.
+In 1864 opposite the railway terminus, theatrical entrepreneur Sefton Parry built the thousand-seater New Greenwich Theatre.
 William Morton was one of its more successful managers.
 The theatre was demolished in 1937 to make way for a new Town Hall, now a listed building under new ownership and renamed Meridian House.

 Greenwich Station is at the northern apex of the Ashburnham Triangle, a residential estate developed by the Ashburnham family, mainly between 1830 and 1870, on land previously developed as market gardens.
 It is now a designated conservation area.
 The present Greenwich Theatre, further to the east, on Croom's Hill, was constructed inside the shell of a Victorian music hall.
 Beginning life in 1855 as an annexe to the Rose and Crown, the music hall was rebuilt in 1871 by Charles Crowder and subsequently operated under many names.
 Further south on Croom's Hill, the Roman Catholic church of Our Ladye Star of the Sea was opened in 1851.

 The meridian was established in 1851.